JustASimpleTestOrg/a-super-long-post-title-yo/post.md

 change it
 ## Use h2 for headings

-- h1 is already taken by your post's title, so don't use single # h1 headings
+- h1 is already taken by your post's title, so dasdfasdfasdfon't use single # h1 headings

 ### h3 are good for sub-headings